hashicorp/vault/website/source/docs/auth/kubernetes.html.md

 ### GKE

 Currently the Token Review API endpoint is only available in alpha clusters on Google Container Engine.
-This means on GKE this backend can only be used with an aplha cluster.
+This means on GKE this backend can only be used with an alpha cluster.

 ## API